 The time coordinate indicates the number of rays in the file.
+In the case of a constant number of gates, this may be either fixed or unlimited.

 The range coordinate indicates the maximum number of gates for any ray in the file.